Combe noire Waterfall

 The round-leaf Sundew

-It is a small carnivorous plant that lives in peat bogs, environments offering few nutrients.
-Don't worry, it feeds only on insects, which it traps and digests thanks to a sticky substance produced by the red hairs covering its leaves.
+It is a small carnivorous plant that lives in low-nutrient peat bogs.
+Don't worry, it only feeds on insects, which it attracts and digests using a viscous substance produced by the red bristles that cover its leaves.
+It is also known as " Rossolis or Sundew " because the substance sparkles when exposed to light.
+This species is fragile and protected, please do not touch it!

-• Small patrimony
+Small patrimony

-The roman bridge
+The Roman bridge

-• Hay meadows at la Laya
+Hay meadows of la Laya

-The Alpine autumn Crocus
+The Alpine Autumn Crocus

-• Geology
+Geology

-The waterfall of Combe noire
+Combe noire waterfall

 Description